-Public-Municipality Tensions Over Authoritarian Street Construction in Shiraz During the Pahlavi I Era
+Public-Municipality Confrontations over Authoritarian Street Construction in Shiraz during the Pahlavi I Era

 Document Type : Research Paper